OpenVidu/openvidu.io-docs/docs/demos/openvidu-call.md

 	</div>
 	<div class="col-md-6">
 		<p align="center"><strong>Login Component</strong></p>
-		<p>This component allows you to set the video room name and login in that room.
-That room name can be shared with whomever the user wants to join the videoconference.</p>
+		<p>This component allows you to set the videocall name and login in that session.
+That session name can be shared with whomever the user wants to join the videoconference.</p>
 	</div>
 </div>
 <hr>
 <div class="row no-margin row-gallery">
 	<div class="col-md-6">
 		<p align="center"><strong>Video-room Component</strong></p>
-		<p>This is the main component of <strong>OpenVidu-Call</strong>  due to it allows you to establish a connection with your video roommates.
+		<p>This is the main component of <strong>OpenVidu-Call</strong>.
+It allows you to establish a connection with your video roommates.
 The Video-room Component would not be able to establish this connection without the help of OpenVidu Service.
 This component allows the user to mute the microphone, unpublish the webcam, share the screen, open the chat and leave the session.</p>
 	</div>
 	<div class="col-md-6">
 		<a data-fancybox="gallery" href="/img/demos/openvidu_call1.png">